Skip to content

 - http://dataway-1.dataway:9528

-In Kubernetes, these addresses usually map to the stable DNS names of StatefulSet Pods.
+In Kubernetes, the above addresses typically correspond to the stable DNS names of StatefulSet Pods.

 POST /v1/aggregate

-• in standalone mode, the request body must be protobuf-encoded aggregate.Batchs
+• In standalone mode, the request body needs to be protobuf-encoded aggregate.Batchs.

-• in proxy mode, the client must also provide the Guance-Pick-Key header
+• In proxy mode, the client needs to additionally carry the request header Guance-Pick-Key.

-• in standalone mode, success is returned after the payload is accepted into the local aggregate cache
+• In standalone mode, success is returned after data is successfully written to the local aggregation cache.

-• in proxy mode, the request is forwarded to the selected backend and the backend response decides the final status code
+• In proxy mode, the current node forwards the request to the target backend, and the response status code is based on the target node's return.

 Built-in Metrics

-Dataway maintains a small set of built-in metrics while handling aggregate requests.
-The metrics directly related to aggregate are:
+Dataway maintains a set of built-in statistical metrics when processing aggregation requests.
+Metrics directly related to aggregation currently include:

-dataway_http_api_body_size_bytes_total Counter api, token accumulated request body bytes for /v1/aggregate
+dataway_http_api_body_size_bytes_total Counter api, token Cumulative bytes of /v1/aggregate request body

-• api: API path, usually /v1/aggregate for this feature
+• api: Interface path, currently /v1/aggregate for aggregation scenarios.

-• token: workspace token of the current data
+• token: The workspace token to which the current data belongs.

 Automatic Metric Reporting

-apis/metrics_special.go periodically converts the built-in counters into metric points and reports them through Dataway itself.
+apis/metrics_special.go periodically converts the aforementioned built-in metrics into metric points and continues reporting them through Dataway itself.

 Current behavior: